Geospatial Resources

 These have been compiled in datasets.csv.

-Data are stored in different coordinating systems, which makes it important to transform between them.
-Some common ones:
+Data are stored in different coordinate systems, which makes it important to transform between them.
+See for instance GPS Coordinates to relate, for instance, latitude and longitude to UTM (decimal) coordinates.

 Geospatial Workshops